jboss-container-images/jboss-kie-modules/tools/openshift-template-validator/README.md

    --verbose, --vv                      Prints detailed log messages --strict, -s                         Enable the strict mode, will verify if any required parameter have no value.
    --dump, --du                         Dump all parsed template parameters.
+   --disable-defer                      Disable defer which recover from panic for troubleshooting purposes.
 ```